Sharing the Lot

 Red squirrel and the birds and everyone

-During these long looks, I do my best to convey that all is clear.
-It’s true that I fill the feeder with sunflower seed specifically for the birds, who have their own pecking order.
+The experience being squirrel during Council guides me to this day.
+Now, I live in a neighborhood much friendlier than some with a clever red squirrel (Tamiasciurus hudsonicus) who finds refuge and food in the backyard.
+We often catch one another eye to eye as red squirrel pauses at the beginning of an approach from the big ash tree along the fence to the roof of the neighbor’s shed then down the chokecherry to where the bird feeder hangs.
+I do my best to convey that all is clear during these stare downs from my station at the worn oak table in the sun porch.
+It’s true that I fill the feeder with sunflower seed for the birds.
 And I’m equally happy to see red squirrel eat something safe and nutritious.
-Though the birds consistently chase one another off, I haven’t ever seen red squirrel chase off the birds.
-Neither the birds chase off red squirrel.
-But both will approach and wait in the wings for their turn in some seemingly unspoken agreement to share the lot.
+Though the birds consistently bully one another, I haven’t ever seen red squirrel bully the birds.
+Neither the birds bully red squirrel.
+But both birds and squirrel will approach and wait their turn in some seemingly unspoken agreement to share the lot.

 Links for Learning